LSSTDESC/firecrown/docs/developer_installation.rst

 These instructions will create a new conda environment containing all the packages used in development.
 This includes testing and code verification tools used during the development process.
 We use the command `conda` in these instructions, but you may prefer instead to use `mamba`.
-The Mamba version of Conda is typically faster when "solving" environments, which is done both on installation and during updates of the environment.
+The Mamba version of Conda is typically faster when *solving* environments, which is done both on installation and during updates of the environment.

-It is best to execute these commands while in the same directory as you were in when you cloned the Firecrown repository above.
+We recommend that you execute these commands starting in the same directory as you were in when you cloned the Firecrown repository above.
 The `cosmosis-build-standard-library` command below will clone and then build the CosmoSIS Standard Library.
 We recommend doing this in the directory in which the conda environment resides.
 We have found this helps to make sure that only one version of the CSL is associated with any development efforts using the associated installation of CosmoSIS.
+It also makes it easier to keep all of the products in the conda environment consistent when updating is needed.
+Because the CI system is typically using the newest environment available, developers will periodoically need to update their own development environments.

 .. code:: bash